rieckpil/progmot/content/blog/one-year-course-release.md

 - Start earlier

 I guess this is a learning we all make after we've accomplished something outside our comfort zone.
-Seeing how "easy" it was in retrospect, makes us wondering why we did not start earlier.
+Seeing how "easy" it was in retrospect, makes us wonder why we did not start earlier.
 Most of my _fear_ when creating content (both text and videos) in the Internet was what will others think when they see it.

-I never actively showed them my project and let them natuarlly find out.
+I never actively showed them my project and let them naturally find out.
 In the end, I don't care at all what they think.
 As long as I'm having fun doing it and see benefit for a greater audience I'm set.
 If you would ask me now for advice when the right timing for creating your first article, first YouTube video or online course, the answer would be simple: "Right now".

 - Spend less on display ads

-Well, I did not spent that much on ads on Google, Facebook, Twitter and Facebook but I'd definetly do it differently.
-While 50% of the money spent was also required to learn how the different advertisment platform works, with the rest I was trying to make sales.
+Well, I did not spent that much on ads on Google, Facebook, Twitter and Facebook but I'd definitely do it differently.
+While 50% of the money spent was also required to learn how the different advertisement platform works, with the rest I was trying to make sales.
 I always had this desired picture in place where you have your online course funnel and if you feed with enough visitors, a small percentage will finally convert and you somewhat a perpetuum mobile.
-You make more money on your course sales than your CPA (Cost per Acquistion) is.
-While this is defiently achievable, I did not come close to it.
+You make more money on your course sales than your CPA (Cost per Acquisition) is.
+While this is defiantly achievable, I did not come close to it.
 What definitely did not work for me was sending cold leads to a $100+ product and expect them to convert.
 What did work however, is to get some initial leads and move them up the value ladder.
 There are more or less four types of potential course participants:

 1. The potential course participant is not aware that they have a problem (aka.
 I don't write tests)
 2. The potential course participant is aware that they have a problem (aka.
 I try to write tests but fail to get the setup correct and am constantly frustrated)
 3. The potential course participant is aware of you as a content creator (aka.
 I know that Philip is creating some content about Java and Spring and have read one or two articles from him)
-4. Being aware that you sell an online course that helps fixing this problem (aka.
+4. Being aware that you sell an online course that helps to fix this problem (aka.
 I know that Philip offers the Testing Spring Boot Applications Masterclass, that will help me write better tests -> Ka-Ching $$$)

 - Read more on this topic and connect more to other content creators